Miley Cyrus Wedding On Hold Over Donald Trump Inauguration: Won’t Marry Liam Hemsworth Until President Is Out Of Office

-Miley Cyrus is refusing to marry her fiance, Liam Hemsworth, now that Donald Trump has officially entered the White House, it has been reported.
+Miley Cyrus is refusing to marry her fiancé, Liam Hemsworth, now that Donald Trump has officially entered the White House, it has been reported.

-The singer still can’t get her head around the fact that Trump is the President of the United States, a source gushed, as TMZ added that Miley sobbed for days when the former businessman was elected as the number one candidate for the presidential position.
+The singer still can’t get her head around the fact that Trump is the president of the United States, a source gushed, as TMZ added that Miley sobbed for days when the former businessman was elected as the number one candidate for the presidential position.

 According to Hollywood Life, Miley Cyrus thinks that Donald Trump having the authority to make some of the biggest changes in the country is what worries her the most.
 She’s seen the supposed remarks Donald has made about people of different race, along with his alleged negative views on the LGBT community.

-The 24-year-old is firmly said to be sticking by her decision, stressing that she won’t be marrying Liam until Trump is out of office, adding that she would be disappointed in her life to marry in a country that she feels will face nothing but the biggest change it has ever since in years.
+The 24-year-old is firmly said to be sticking by her decision, stressing that she won’t be marrying Liam until Trump is out of office, adding that she would be disappointed in her life to marry in a country that she feels will face nothing but the biggest change it has ever seen in years.

 In Miley Cyrus’ opinion, the change that’s about to come will be anything but positive, convinced that President Trump is bound to tear down everything that the country has built.

 By not marrying Liam, Miley is taking a stand to her views on America and its new leader.
-She will not walk down the aisle knowing that a man she has no respect could potentially make the worst decisions on its citizens’ behalf and evidently ruin the country for next four years.
+She will not walk down the aisle knowing that a man she has no respect for could potentially make the worst decisions on its citizens’ behalf and evidently ruin the country for next four years.

 “So many of Miley’s beliefs are being threatened right now,” a source tells Hollywood Life.
 “She wants to take a stand and not get married if others are going to be in so much pain in Trump’s America.
 Miley wants to focus her time on important social issues and not a wedding.”